Overview of Fair Housing Laws

 If you practice discrimination, you will eventually be caught.
 The Fair Housing Center of Grand Rapids’ sole job in life is to discover and facilitate the prosecution of those who discriminate.
 In fair housing, you are assumed guilty until proven innocent.
 If caught discriminating, you will most likely be contacted and asked to discontinue the discriminating practice and rent to the applicants that have been discriminated against—if they choose to still rent your apartment.
 If you choose to disagree that you were discriminating and can’t provide substantial evidence to the contrary, you will most likely be prosecuted.

-Penalties for Failing to Comply with the Law
+Penalties for Failing to Comply with the Laws

-If you fail to comply with the law and are found guilty, you can expect one or more of the following:
+If you fail to comply with fair housing laws and are found guilty, you can expect one or more of the following:

 Each local government may have its own civil rights laws.
-Be careful to check with your local municipality to ensure that you Residential Income Property Management Fact Sheet are in compliance.
-The City of Grand Rapids, Kentwood, and Wyoming–in aggregate–add “lawful source of income,” weight, and height as protected classes.
+Be careful to check with your local municipality to ensure that your residential income property management fact sheet is in compliance.
+The City of Grand Rapids, Kentwood, and Wyoming—in aggregate—add “lawful source of income,” weight, and height as protected classes.